 (F4.4) Did your organization include information about its response to forests-related risks in its most recent mainstream financial report?

-Yes (you may attach the report - this is optional) conagra-annual-report-FY20.PDF
+Yes (you may attach the report - this is optional)

+(F4.5) Does your organization have a policy that includes forests-related issues?
 Yes, we have a documented forests policy that is publicly available